Aliases for PLCD3 Gene

 Previous GeneCards Identifiers for PLCD3 Gene

 This gene encodes a member of the phospholipase C family, which catalyze the hydrolysis of phosphatidylinositol 4,5-bisphosphate to generate the second messengers diacylglycerol and inositol 1,4,5-trisphosphate (IP3).
 Diacylglycerol and IP3 mediate a variety of cellular responses to extracellular stimuli by inducing protein kinase C and increasing cytosolic Ca(2+) concentrations.
 This enzyme localizes to the plasma membrane and requires calcium for activation.
 Its activity is inhibited by spermine, sphingosine, and several phospholipids. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PLCD3 Gene

-PLCD3 (Phospholipase C, Delta 3) is a Protein Coding gene.
-Diseases associated with PLCD3 include hypertension, essential.
-Among its related pathways are GPCR Pathway and Akt Signaling.
+PLCD3 (Phospholipase C Delta 3) is a Protein Coding gene.
+Among its related pathways are Metabolism and ERK Signaling.
 GO annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
-An important paralog of this gene is PLCH1.
+An important paralog of this gene is PLCB3.

 UniProtKB/Swiss-Prot for PLCD3 Gene